gopigoppu/frontend-interview-questions-answers/HTML-Questions-Answers/README.md

-# HTML Questions and Answers
+# HTML Interview Questions and Answers

+ **Note : Pull requests for suggestions and corrections are welcome!**

+## HTML Questions

 1. Is HTML case sensitive?
 2. What is doctype in HTML?